-The dataset has been approved by special interest groups, including the Children's Cancer and Leukaemia Group (CCLG).
+• Children's Cancer and Leukaemia Group (CCLG).

-The information used to develop this document was derived from the IMPORT (Improving Population Outcomes for Renal Tumours of childhood) protocols followed in the UK.
-Most of the evidence for this dataset was taken from the International Society of Paediatric Oncology (SIOP) trials.
-1-10 All evidence included in this guideline has been graded using modified SIGN guidance (see Appendix G).
-The sections of this dataset that indicate compliance with each of the AGREE II standards are indicated in Appendix H.
+The information used to develop this dataset was obtained by undertaking a systematic search derived from the IMPORT (Improving Population Outcomes for Renal Tumours of childhood) protocols followed in the UK.
+Most of the evidence for this dataset was taken from the International Society of Paediatric Oncology (SIOP) trials.^{1-10} Key terms searched included Wilms' tumour, renal tumours, children and pathology, and dates searched were between January 2000 and December 2022.
+A number of studies met the selection criteria and were considered for review.
+Published evidence was evaluated using modified SIGN guidance (see Appendix G).
+Consensus of evidence in the guideline was achieved by expert review.
+Gaps in the evidence were identified by College members via feedback received during consultation.